Jump to:

 Although the continuum of hip fracture rehabilitation can be undertaken by an Inpatient Rehabilitation Facility (IRF), sub-acute rehabilitation (also known as SNF, skilled nursing facility), home based rehabilitation to outpatient rehabilitation, there is strong evidence supporting the superiority of IRF-based rehabilitation.

-Superiority of Inpatient Rehabilitation
+Superiority of inpatient rehabilitation

 Perhaps this is what accounts for the fact that IRF patients have the lowest rate of inpatient re-hospitalization compared to SNF, home discharge with and with-out home health care at 180 days after discharge.
 Also, patients discharged from IRFs required less home care than those from SNF.
 It has been shown that hip fracture patients undergoing rehabilitation in IRFs were more likely to be discharged home after rehabilitation than patients undergoing rehabilitation in SNFs.
-It has also been shown that patients at SNF level of rehabilitative care were more likely to be re-institutionalized (i.e. return to some type of medical care) than those at IRF.
+It has also been shown that patients at SNF level of rehabilitative care were more likely to be re-institutionalized (i.e., return to some type of medical care facility) than those at IRF.
 Patients in IRF had shorter length of stay than those at SNF.
-Herbold et al report that “matched for age, gender, operative diagnosis, [morbidity] severity index, and admission ambulation FIM score, those who received rehabilitation in the IRF had shorter length of stay and superior functional outcomes than those in the SNF setting.”
+Herbold et al reported that “matched for age, gender, operative diagnosis, [morbidity] severity index, and admission ambulation FIM score, those who received rehabilitation in the IRF had shorter length of stay and superior functional outcomes than those in the SNF setting.”7

-Restore Function
+Restore function

 Peer support